kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 ### Creating a Collection Object

 * Collection objects are described using either MARC or MODS metadata.
 If a MARC record already exists in WorkFlows, enhance the record as needed and create a collection from the catKey.
+MARC metadata are transformed to MODS during creation.

-If no MARC record exists, register the collection using a title and description.
+* If no MARC record exists, register the collection using a title and description.
 Update the MODS (descMetadata) after the object has accessioned.
 [Detailed instructions for creating a collection object](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+create+and+apply+a+collection+object).

 * A Digital Repository Unique Identifiers (DRUID) will be created for the collection.